emirdeliz/emirdeliz/README.md

 ## 👋 Hi, I’m @emirdeliz

-I work as a fullstack between 2008 and 2014.
-During this period I worked with *C#, Delphi, Java*, and some other stuff like SQLServer, MySql and etc. Around 2014 I decided to focus only on frontend.
-So I worked with some technologies like angular1/2, react, react-native, dart, and flutter.
-By the way, I like to use the VanillaJs in most of my projects.
-I like to work in startups and always look for continuous improvements.
+I worked as a fullstack developer between 2008 and 2014.
+During this period, I worked with C#, Delphi, Java, and other technologies like SQL Server, MySQL, etc. Around 2014, I decided to focus only on frontend development.
+Since then, I have worked with technologies like Angular 1/2, React, React Native, Dart, and Flutter.
+By the way, I like to use VanillaJS in most of my projects.
+I enjoy working in startups and always seek continuous improvement.

 ## Below are some of my contributions to the community: